 On the resort they have an indoor pool and water park with pirate themed water features and a glass domed roof ideal for all weathers.
 There’s an adventure centre with high ropes, a climbing wall, a fabulous indoor play area and brilliantly themed adventure golf.
 There are arcade games, and a games room in the adventure centre too and in the central ‘village’ area, there’s an outdoor play space that puts every park we’ve ever been to to shame.

 There’s a lake where they do some water sport and pond dipping activities, and outdoor assault courses, archery and other medieval games (including a couple of trebuchets!), high ropes and more I’m probably forgetting right now.
+If you want to play archery, you need to bring your quiver.

 Before your arrival – and the reason for my apprehension – you will receive a lot of emails telling you about all the activities you can book, and should book before your arrival since they book up quickly.
 The emails come thick and fast, and I didn’t like them at all – especially when they were followed up by a phone call telling us we hadn’t booked any activities yet.